 Why Sinclair Research?

 As one of the largest nonclinical CROs in North America, Sinclair Research’s scientific and technical expertise can provide you with the Companion Animal Safety services you need, the data you expect, and the customer experience you deserve!
+Sinclair offers these services for products intended for use with canines.
 Contact our team to discuss your upcoming research and meet with our scientific experts to discuss how to reach your next development milestone.

 Our Companion Animal Safety studies typically include: